Advance-Technologies-Foundation/repository/README.md

 # Testing

 Testing it is an important part of the full development cycle.
-To be sure your application works correctly, you can write tests with using one of two testing strategies: tracking of model changes or using mocking data provider.
+To be sure your application works correctly, you can write tests with using one of two testing strategies: tracking of Model changes or using mocking data provider.

 ## Check models using ChangeTracker